 I would love to ride with Ernesto “Che” Guevara and have a conversation about the South American future.

 10. Tell us something we don’t know about you?

 My main passion in life after cycling is music.
 I listen, share and play music with my sons and friends and it is what helps to keep me going.
-I play a little bit of drums, but now I’m more of a singer because my youngest son is much better that me on the drums!
+I play a little bit of drums, but now I’m more of a singer because my youngest son is much better than me on the drums!

 Want to know more about our Guides?
-Check our our Guide and Team section on the blog to get to know our team a little bit better and for some expert advice on everything cycling!
+Check our Guide and Team section on the blog to get to know our team a little bit better and for some expert advice on everything cycling!